PraveenPrabhuT/AgriConnect/README.md

         * *Processing:* Receives request, extracts `ProductID`, validates ID format, constructs `DB Delete Command` (via Mongoose `findByIdAndDelete`).
         * *Output:* `DB Delete Command` -> `Product Database`.
 Receives `DB Delete Result` (deleted doc or null) <- `Product Database`.
 Sends `Success Response` (HTTP 200 JSON) or `Not Found Response` (HTTP 404 JSON) or `Error Response` (HTTP 400/500 JSON) -> Browser.

-*(Placeholder: Formal DFD diagrams (Level 0, Level 1 for each process) could be inserted here if created.)*

----

-## 5. GitHub Link

-*(Placeholder: Provide the full URL to the project's GitHub repository)* [Link to GitHub Repository - To be added]

----

-## 6. Deployed Link

-*(Placeholder: Provide the URL where the application is deployed, if applicable.
-State "Not Deployed" otherwise.)*
-[Link to Deployed Application - Not Deployed]

----

-## 7. Client Approval Proof

-*(Placeholder: Insert evidence of client/instructor approval, such as signed forms, email screenshots, or references to specific feedback sessions, if applicable for the course requirements.)*

----

-## 8. Client Location Proof

-*(Placeholder: Insert evidence confirming the client's location context (Amritsar, Punjab, India) if required, such as communication excerpts or formal statements.)*

----

-## 9. Transaction ID Proof

-*(Placeholder: Insert relevant transaction ID proof if this relates to a specific project funding or registration process required by the course/client.)*

----

-## 10. Email Acknowledgement

-*(Placeholder: Insert screenshots or text of relevant email acknowledgements from the client or instructor if required.)*

----

-## 11. GST No.

-*(Placeholder: Insert client's Goods and Services Tax number if applicable and required for the project context.)*

----

-## A. Appendices

-*(Appendices provide supplementary information.
-Examples below.)*

-### A.1 Appendix 1: Potential Future Use Cases (Detailed)

-*(Example: Could include detailed user stories or use case descriptions for features like User Registration, Search/Filter, Shopping Cart, Order Placement, Supplier Dashboard, Admin Panel, etc.)*
-[Content for Appendix 1 - To be added]

-### A.2 Appendix 2: Initial Concept Notes / Meeting Minutes

-*(Example: Could include scanned handwritten notes, typed minutes from initial project discussions, brainstorming diagrams, or relevant excerpts from early client communication.)*
-[Content for Appendix 2 - To be added]

----